finnp/format-data/readme.md

 The `opts` object will be passed to the underlying serializing module (see below).

 or just pass an options object with `format` as a key.
-The format key will be deletec before passing it to the underlying module.

 ```js
 formatData(opts)